GabenGar/todos/README.md

 ```sh
 npm install turbo --global
 ```
-And then instead of `npm run ...` commands it can be used as `turbo ...`.
+And then instead of `npm run ...` commands it can be used as `turbo run ...`.

 ## Troubleshooting